Official State of Rhode Island website

 Arts Education

-Poetry Out Loud RI is a national arts education program that encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students across the country.
+Poetry Out Loud RI is a national arts education program that encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students throughout the country.
 In Rhode Island, starting in the fall, high schools hold competitions to select a school champion, who will compete at the state level usually in March.
 In the spring, the state champion competes with other state champions in Washington, D.C.
-Funded by the Poetry Foundation and the National Endowment for the Arts,

 For more information about Poetry Out Loud, contact, Seamus Hames.